regisd/regisd.github.io/_posts/2012-01-25-how-to-seamlessly-sync-your-android-with-itunes.md

 I want to synchronize my music library on my iMac with my Android mobile phone:

   * I want something simple.
-  * I&rsquo;d rather use WiFi rather than USB.
-I don&rsquo;t really need a cloud service, though.
+  * I’d rather use WiFi rather than USB.
+I don’t really need a cloud service, though.
   * I want my songs to be re-encoded.
 Indeed, my iTunes library is Apple Lossless (when ripped from CD) or high-quality MP3 (when bought on Amazon MP3).
-I can&rsquo;t play m4a alac on Android.
-And I don&rsquo;t want to waste my phone memory on high lossless songs, since they wil be listen with earphones anyway.
+I can’t play m4a alac on Android.
+And I don’t want to waste my phone memory on high lossless songs, since they wil be listen with earphones anyway.

 <!--more-->

 ### Many products.
 None of them good.

-I&rsquo;ve spent a couple of hours trying different solutions:
+I’ve spent a couple of hours trying different solutions:

   * [Lifehacker recommends DoubleTwist](http://lifehacker.com/5801473/how-to-sync-android-with-your-mac-as-seamlessly-as-an-iphone).
 It requires you to plug the mobile with the USB cable (except if you buy DoubleTwist AirSync).
   * [Easy Phone Tunes](https://market.android.com/details?id=com.easyphonetunes.android.app&feature=search_result) is free for one playlist (well, I called that playlist « Android sync ») and works well